nicolas-fricke/youyouaidi/README.md

 # Alternatively a short UUID can be passed:
 uuid = UUID uuid_short    # creates similar Youyouaidi::UUID object
 # => #<Youyouaidi::UUID:0x00000102201b80 @converter=Youyouaidi::Converter, @uuid="550e8400-e29b-41d4-a716-446655440000">

+# To generate a new random UUID simply do not pass a parameter:
+new_uuid = UUID()         # generates a random UUID version 4 using the SecureRandom.uuid method
+# => #<Youyouaidi::UUID:0x00000102201b80 @converter=Youyouaidi::Converter, @uuid="27f8bc29-be8e-4dc7-ab30-0295b2a5e902">
 ```